-As the Global Kids Online network continues to grow, research results are currently available from Argentina, Brazil, Bulgaria, Chile, Montenegro, Serbia, South Africa, and the Philippines and fieldwork is underway in Albania, Canada, Ghana, and Uruguay.
+As the Global Kids Online network continues to grow, research results are currently available from Argentina, Brazil, Bulgaria, Chile, Ghana, Montenegro, Serbia, South Africa, the Philippines and Uruguay, and fieldwork is underway in Albania and Canada.
 Further countries are applying to join Global Kids Online, and their results will be published as they emerge.

 Permission to use the Global Kids Online research toolkit

 Anyone may use the resources under the Attributive Non-Commercial Creative Commons License (CC BY-NC) crediting Global Kids Online as the source.
 Keep in touch with your results by emailing GlobalKidsOnline@lse.ac.uk and firstname.lastname@example.org.